Stephen Cole (broadcaster): Personal life

 Cole is a member of the British Academy of Film and Television Arts (BAFTA) and has been a judge in the TV category, and has also hosted the Royal Television Society Technology Awards.
 He has also chaired the General Conference of UNESCO and hosted the Eurasian Media Forum and the World Innovation Summit for Education in Doha.

 A huge rugby fan, Cole is a supporter of the London Welsh RFC, having previously served as a club Director.

-Cole married Ann-Marie, a former producer for BBC Radio 4, in 1984 and has three sons, Dominic, who works in finance, Daniel, a Major in the British Army, and Richard, a neuroscientist.
-He lives in London.